MAKE AN APPOINTMENT

 We Are Maryland Sports Medicine Center

-Offering Physical Therapy and More in Olney, Maryland
+Offering Orthopedic Care and More in Olney, Maryland

 Dr. Higgins received his medical degree from Georgetown University School of Medicine and has been in practice in Maryland since 1991.
 Dr. Higgins is board certified in orthopedic surgery, performed a fellowship in sports medicine at Hughston Orthopedic Clinic in Columbus, Georgia, and completed his residency at Baylor College of Medicine in Houston, Texas.